Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

 3. The root and leaves of the tree are black.
 ```

 Take some time to internalize these invariants, as they should not be broken under any circumstances.
-Throughout the rest of the article these invariants are referred to a number of times by just referring to their serial number.
+Throughout the rest of the article, these invariants are referred to a number of times by just referring to their serial number.
 We can relax some of them locally in certain cases but we make sure some other functions at the global level handles the violation and rectifies it.
-We are going to start by implementing the `member` function which basically tells us if the element belongs to the tree or not.
+We are going to start by implementing the `member` function, which basically tells us if the element belongs to the tree or not.
 This is not very different from a regular `BST`.

 ```haskell
 member :: (Ord a) => a -> Tree a -> Bool